Skyranger 30: Potential variants

+Future features

+Electronic warfare

 Additional add-ons are under consideration, including electronic warfare systems in the form of passive emitter locators to pick up UAV data link signals, as well as RF-jammers to jam such links to neutralize UAVs without using kinetic effectors.

+High-energy laser

 In late 2021, Rheinmetall unveiled the Skyranger 30 high-energy laser (HEL), intended to increase the system's ability to neutralize small targets at greater range and lower cost.
-The initial power level is 20 kw, with an immediate goal to increase it to 50 kw and an ideal goal of 100 kw.
+The initial power level is 20 kW, with an immediate goal to increase it to 50 kW and an ideal goal of 100 kW.